 And since it has a blender included, it’s ideal for anyone who wants to try out blending techniques and gradients.

 Though it frays easily and doesn’t pop out much in some types of paper, it’s heavily pigmented enough for those who want a bit of colour in their work.
+We think this is the best calligraphy pen in Singapore for those with a playful and colourful creative streak!

 - Dual-tipped for variety